 Brett Powell is the Associate Director of the Roper Center.
 His many years of marketing experience include serving as Senior Director of Marketing and Fan Experience at International Speedway Corporation at Watkins Glen International and as Director of Business Development and Client Services at the marketing and communications firm Howell Liberatore & Associates, Inc. In 2015, Powell was recognized on the Central New York Business Journal’s 40 Under 40 list.
 Brett has been an adjunct professor at the Roy H. Park School of Communications at Ithaca College as well as Corning Community College and holds an MS in Experimental Psychology from Saint Joseph’s University in Philadelphia.
 Email Brett.

 Kathleen Weldon is the Director of Data Operations and Communications at the Roper Center.
 She joined the Roper Center in 2014 as Research Coordinator.
 Kathleen manages data provider relations, oversees the data curation process, plans archival development, and works closely with the IT development team in building new user tools.
-She also uses the Center’s rich data collection to write overviews of the history of public opinion on a wide range of topics for the Roper website and Huffington Post.
 A graduate of Wesleyan University with a BA in English, she started her career in public opinion at Harvard University designing surveys with media and foundation partners.
 Email Kathleen.

 Alexis Bortle is the Membership Coordinator for the Roper Center.
 As a seasoned sales, business development, and marketing professional, Alexis is experienced in the development of strategic communications and events for both the private sector and nonprofit organizations.
 A former journalist, Alexis has a deep relationship with her Tioga County community and is an active volunteer with several organizations, including the Bridge of the Penn-York Valley Churches and the Muscular Dystrophy Association.
-She currently holds a BA in Corporate Communications from Lycoming College and a New York State Real Estate Salespersons license.
+She currently holds a BA in Corporate Communications from Lycoming College.
 Email Alexis.

 Carl Brown is the iPOLL Acquisitions Manager.
 He has been with the Roper Center since 1999, and currently collects and prepares new polls for entry into the iPOLL system and selects poll questions for our daily Twitter and Facebook feeds.
 He previously worked on the JPoll system of Japanese poll questions and prepared Elmo Roper’s papers at the Dodd Center at the University of Connecticut.
 He has a BA in Modern European History and an MA in American History from the University of Connecticut.
 Email Carl.

-Jessica Riggs is a Data Processor at the Roper Center.
+Jessica Ko is a Data Curator at the Roper Center.
 She works closely with other members of the data team to process, maintain, and share various datasets.
-Jessica previously worked at the National Data Archive on Child Abuse and Neglect and Cornell University Library.
-She currently holds a BS in Human Development from Cornell University.
+Jessica previously worked at the National Data Archive on Child Abuse and Neglect as well as Cornell University Library.
+She currently holds a BS in Human Development from Cornell University and an MS in Library and Information Science from Syracuse University.
 Email Jessica.